2008 Pacific hurricane season

 The 2008 Pacific hurricane season was a near-average Pacific hurricane season which featured seventeen named storms, though most were rather weak and short-lived.
-Only seven hurricanes formed and two major hurricanes.
-This season was also the first since 1996 to have no cyclones cross into the central Pacific.
-The season officially began on May 15 in the East Pacific Ocean, and on June 1 in the Central Pacific; they ended on November 30.
-These dates conventionally delimit the period of each year when most tropical cyclones form in the Pacific basin.
-However, the formation of tropical cyclones is possible at any time of the year.
-Despite this, no tropical cyclones formed outside the usual limits of the season.
+Only seven storms became hurricanes, of which two intensified into major hurricanes.
+This season was also the first since 1996 to have no cyclones cross into the central Pacific (between 140°W to the International Date Line).
+The season officially began on May 15 in the eastern Pacific (east of 140°W) and on June 1 in the central Pacific.
+It ended in both regions on November 30.
+These dates, adopted by convention, historically describe the period in each year when most tropical cyclone formation occurs in these regions of the Pacific.
+This season, the first system, Tropical Storm Alma, formed on May 29, and the last, Tropical Storm Polo, dissipated on November 5.

+During the season, 4 eastern Pacific systems (Julio, Karina, Lowell, and Marie) developed, at least in part, from tropical waves that had already produced named storms in the Atlantic basin.
 Several storms affected land this year.
-Tropical Storm Alma made landfall along the Pacific coast of Nicaragua, becoming the first known storm to do so.
+Alma made landfall along the Pacific coast of Nicaragua, becoming the first known storm to do so.
 It killed 9 and caused over US$35 million in damage (value in 2008).
 Hurricane Norbert became the strongest hurricane to hit the western side of the Baja Peninsula on record, killing 25 and causing widespread damage over Baja California Sur, Sonora, and Sinaloa in Mexico.
 Tropical Depression Five-E made landfall along the south-western Mexican coastline in July 2008, producing heavy rainfall in parts of southwestern Mexico, which these rains triggered flooding that killed two people and left roughly $2.2 million in damages.
 Julio produced lightning and locally heavy rainfall, which left more than a dozen communities isolated due to flooding.
 The flooding damaged several houses and killed two people.
 Lowell left $15.5 million in damage as it made landfall in Baja California Peninsula as a tropical depression, and affected parts of West Coast and the Gulf Coast.
 Odile dumped squally rainfall on Central America as a tropical wave, while it brought heavy rainfall across southern Mexico.